stacey-gammon/stacey-gammon/content/blog/basics_of_kibana_pluggability/index.md

 ### Pitfalls

+I used some antipatterns on purpose in this example.

-Jerry hard coded the greeting card types.
-If he wants to add another one, he's going to have to add multiple "if" statements
+I hard coded the greeting card types.
+If I want to add another one, I'm going to have to add multiple "if" statements

 This is not very maintainable.

 This is a code smell.

-Instead of having to add an extra conditional statement for every type of greeting card he should create a registry of greeting card types.
+Instead of having to add an extra conditional statement for every type of greeting card, lets create an abstraction layer - a registry of greeting card types - that we can use dynamically.

-and that's all for now.
+That's all for now.
 Stay tuned for part 2!